tachidok/chapchom/README.md

 ### What the project is?

-We intend to develop a **Pattern-Object-Oriented numerical library** with aims to solve PDE's by the Finite Element Method and Mesh Free Methods.
+We intend to develop a **Parallel-Pattern-Object-Oriented numerical library** with aims to solve PDE's by the Finite Element Method and Mesh Free Methods.

-### How to configure?
+### How to configure it?

 Creating the CMake files :construction:, it will be added soon (cause it is a really pain to compile every file with the common g++ -Wall